 This is a question we have been asked by many of our customers and may well ring true with you.
 The short answer is yes, it is safe – but there are some things that you need to consider.

-The risk around air conditioning is that it is recirculating the same air within a space – so if there isn’t the introduction of fresh air into an office with air conditioning, the air is simply being circulated.
+The risk around air conditioning is that it is recirculating the same air within a space – so if there isn’t the introduction of fresh air into an office, the air is simply being circulated.
 This air will become stale and should there be any airborne virus or germs in the office, these will be circulated, possibly spreading them between people.

 So, what are the solutions?

-- Increase your Ventilation.
-The introduction of more fresh air is the single best way to improve air quality and reduce the risk of airborne virus and bacteria.
+The introduction of more fresh air is the single best way to improve air quality and reduce the risk of airborne viruses and bacteria.
 The most reliable way to do this is through a mechanical ventilation system, continually and efficiently supplying your building with the right amount of fresh air.

 UV-C solutions are also of particular benefit where installing a mechanical ventilation system is intrusive or impractical – giving you protection in a situation where you could be otherwise at risk.